 Wrestling, grappling, and striking techniques are used in this hand-to-hand combat system developed in Israel.

-It is well recognized for its incredibly effective and vicious counter-attacks, which are meant to keep the practitioner safe while incapacitating the opponent in any way possible.
+It is well recognized for its incredibly effective and vicious counter-attacks, which keep the practitioner safe while incapacitating the opponent in any way possible.

 The willingness and ability to use materials found in the environment to overcome an opponent, particularly those of greater size and strength, is a major feature of this martial art discipline.